-Mind The Tolerance: The Less Obvious Way To Save Time and Money on Custom Gaskets
+Save Time and Money on Custom Gaskets by Optimizing Tolerance

-This is where you determine tolerance range of your custom-cut flexible part, because no one wants to waste time sorting out ill-fitting pieces that won’t work.
-By defining the tolerance of your custom-cut flexible material, you’re establishing how much the cut can stray from the base measurement – without affecting fit and performance.
+Determining the tolerance range is a key step in completing your custom gasket order.
+By defining the tolerance of your custom-cut flexible material, you’re establishing how much the die cuts can stray from the base measurement – without affecting fit and performance.
+But an expensive mistake product designers and engineers make is requesting a tighter than necessary tolerance range.

 At the design stage, it’s common for an engineer to indicate the tightest and narrowest tolerance range the material is capable of.
 They might make that call based on technical data provided by the material manufacturer.
-Occasionally, design-aided software inserts the tightest range by default.
+Occasionally, design software inserts this narrow range by default.

-Bottom line, it’s not always critical to use the tightest tolerance.
-Defaulting to the narrowest tolerance without considering other options can raise costs and delay delivery.
+Bottom line, it’s not always critical to use the tightest tolerance on every custom gasket order.
+Doing so without considering other options can raise costs and delay delivery.

 Outcomes from using too-tight tolerance ranges: